Skip to content

 Workers' compensation laws put obligations on insurers to support rehabilitation and return to work (RRTW).
 This includes:

-• all Queensland insurers must have an accredited rehabilitation and return to work program (ARRTW program)
+• all Queensland insurers must have a rehabilitation and return to work program (RRTW program) that is accredited by the Workers’ Compensation Regulator

-• a rehabilitation and return to work plan (RRTW plan) must be developed for all workers who are injured at work, in consultation with the worker, their employer and treating medical providers
+• a rehabilitation and return to work plan (RRTW plan) must be developed within 10 business days of a claim being accepted for all workers who are injured at work, in consultation with the worker, their employer and treating medical providers

 • a RRTW plan must outline a worker’s rehabilitation objectives and steps to achieve these.